 Ballen Brands – 702.917.0755 (In full disclosure, this is my company, so I’m a bit bias on this one).

 After years of experience with various platforms, and training on The Ballen Method (a training system for real estate agents wanting to learn online marketing and get more leads online), Ballen Brands decided to offer a WordPress platform to help their clients build faster and on a stronger foundation.
+The BREW is a powerful real estate agent platform.

 The team at Ballen Brands prides themselves on being different and on choosing function over fancy having tested and measured web performance and customer experience for nearly two decades.
 When you choose Ballen Brands, you choose proven results and a team that cares about your success.
 Ballen’s goal is to empower agents to take control of their marketing platform.